Survivor: Blood vs. Water: Future appearances

 Ciera Eastin, Vytas Baskauskas, and Brad Culpepper were included on the public poll to choose the cast of Survivor: Cambodia.
 Eastin and Baskauskas were chosen to compete; while Culpepper was not.
 Culpepper eventually returned, along with Eastin, for Survivor: Game Changers.
 Monica Culpepper also appeared on Survivor: Game Changers as a loved one.
 Tyson Apostol later returned to compete on Survivor: Winners at War.
 Rachel Foulger also appeared on Survivor: Winners at War as part of the loved ones visit.

-Outside of Survivor, Apostol and Foulger appeared on the fourth season of Marriage Boot Camp.
-Apostol proposed to Foulger on the season finale, and she accepted.
-Rupert and Laura Boneham competed as a team in The Amazing Race 31.
-In 2022, Apostol competed on The Challenge: USA.
+Outside of Survivor, Rupert and Laura Boneham competed as a team in The Amazing Race 31.
+In 2022, Apostol competed on the first season of The Challenge: USA.
+In 2026, Apostol competed on the third season of House of Villains.

 Season summary

 The players were divided into two tribes of ten: Galang, composed of returning players, and Tadhana, the returning players’ loved ones.
 Tadhana lost the first four consecutive challenges, and was initially dominated by a men's alliance led by Brad.
 Brad's decision to blindside his ally John resulted in Brad's subsequent elimination and the end of the men's alliance.
 When Galang first went to Tribal Council, Aras spearheaded the elimination of Laura M. in hopes that she could eliminate Brad in a Redemption Island challenge to ensure the loyalty of Brad's wife, Monica.
 The plan was successful, and Laura M. returned to the game at the merge.

 The tribes merged with 11 players remaining, including three pairs of loved ones: Aras and Vytas, Tina and Katie, and Laura M. and Ciera.
 The five players without loved ones remaining in the game formed an alliance led by Tyson, and were able to recruit Laura M. and Ciera to send Aras, Vytas, and Tina to Redemption Island before betraying Laura M. for being the stronger member of the final intact pair.
 With no pairs remaining, the new players outnumbered the returnees four to three, but the new players’ attempt to seize control was foiled by Ciera, who sided with the returnees.
 However, with six players left, she changed allegiances, forcing a tie which was resolved through random draw, resulting in Katie's elimination.
 This allowed the returning players alliance of Tyson, Monica, and Gervase to take control, voting out the others and making it to the end of the game.

 At the Final Tribal Council, Gervase was berated by the jury for his perceived rudeness and hiding behind more dominant players, while Monica was castigated for threatening to flip to the other alliance but ultimately never following through.
 This led the jury to award Tyson the title of Sole Survivor, receiving seven of the eight votes to win, and Monica receiving one.

 In the case of the immunity and reward winner being able to share their reward with others, the invitees are in brackets.